wafev/PM-Segmenter/README.md

 ## Inference

-Download one checkpoint with its configuration in a common folder, for example `seg_large_mask`.
+Download one checkpoint with its configuration in a common folder, for example, `seg_large_mask`.

 To evaluate on ADE20K, run the command:
 ```python